Anachronistic Reading

 The reading requires vocabulary the author did not have.
 If your interpretation depends on concepts like "substance," "person" (in the Trinitarian sense), "essence," "nature," or homoousios, you are using 4th-century tools on a 1st-century text.

 The reading makes a distinction the author is not making.
-The "two natures" framework (Chalcedon, 451 CE) sorts Jesus' statements into "things he said as God" and "things he said as man."
+The "two natures" framework (Chalcedon, AD 451) sorts Jesus' statements into "things he said as God" and "things he said as man."
 But if the author was not working with that framework, this sorting exercise is ours, not his.

 The reading ignores the author's actual context.
 A 1st-century Jewish author writing to a mixed Jewish-Gentile audience in the Roman Empire inhabited a very different conceptual world from a 4th-century bishop debating in Greek philosophical categories.
 Interpretation should start from the author's world, not ours.